 While you don’t want to continue spending money on hiring and training, you need to take a long hard look at your current workforce.
 You may have some dead weight on your crew that’s costing you a lot of money.

-Try coaching the less-productive employees before letting them go.
-There could be a miscommunication that’s keeping them from being productive.
+Try coaching the less productive employees before letting them go.
+There could be a miscommunication that’s keeping them from being effective.
 It’s also possible that they’re just not the right fit.

-It’s difficult to let people go, especially when they showed promise.
+It’s challenging to let people go, especially when they showed promise.
 But you’re running a business which means you have to make tough decisions.
-Put a “three strikes rule” in place, or something that details your expectations.
+Put a “three strikes rule” in place or something that details your expectations.

 Take Control of Your Labor Costs